edjdavid/kafka-test/README.md

 ```
 docker-compose up -d
 ```
-If everything goes well, ksql-datagen will send 200 random messages which will be converted to json and stored to `retail-bucket` in MinIO
+If everything goes well, ksql-datagen will send 100 random messages which will be converted to parquet and stored to `retail-bucket` in MinIO

 ### Ports
- - 8900: Dashboard
+ - 8080: Trino
  - 9000: MinIO Browser

  ## Usage